 - Myofascial pain

 - Spinal osteoarthritis

-What is the treatment methodology of a chiropractor as compared to doctors?
+What is the treatment methodology of a chiropractor?

 Chiropractic adjustments are a drug-free, natural way for chiropractors to help patients relieve pain and enhance mobility.
 Chiropractic adjustments are extremely successful at restoring joint function and mobility, resulting in a greater range of motion and pain relief.
 Chiropractic focuses on strengthening the neurological system of the body so that it can function at its best and eliminate inflammation.
 However, chiropractors think that surgery and medical therapy should only be used as a last resort.